San Diego, California

 6. Go back in time and visit Old Town

 Visit Old town San Diego where you feel like you have stepped back in time.
-San Diego is so rich in history being the first settlement by Europeans, initially name San Miguel.
+This part of California is so rich in history being the first settlement by Europeans, initially name San Miguel.
 Then 60 years later given its name San Diego for the Spanish Franciscan lay brother Didacus of Alcala (more commonly known as San Diego).

 7 Enjoy an afternoon at Seaport Village